Preparing for the Administration

 - sign the Security Affidavit in TOMS.

 Ideally, the secondary TE is also an educator who is familiar with the student’s individual testing needs and preferred mode of communication to accurately score the responses.
+It is recommended that the secondary TE is credentialed, although it is not required.
 The subtopic on Secondary Test Examiner Responsibilities includes a list of tasks for the secondary TE to complete.